Navigating Files and Directories

 Note that in most command line tools, multiple parameters can be combined

-and no spaces between the parameters: ls -F -a
+with a single - and no spaces between the parameters: ls -F -a is

-equivalent to ls -Fa
+equivalent to ls -Fa.

 Orthogonality